|

 Psychotherapy Department did not in any way tolerate black people as

-patients or collegues.
-As a therapist in the Psychotherapy Department
+clients or collegues.
+As a therapist in this department

-phrased it: See records of the management meeting of March 23 1993 in annex 2 of the e-Document Achter gesloten deuren / Behind closed doors, included in the Dutch Royal Library.
-Click on Open de publicatie.
 Censorhip, publication ban and false accusations "Subversive".
 The next day I received the comments on my manuscript by the censor.
 He believed that after the disaster there was no mention of improvements in the organisation.
 According to him the treatment was always outstanding.
 Furthermore he claimed that there was usually enough expertise in his department to treat a PTSD.
-Finally, he brought up that there was not such a thing as a new policy regarding black patients because this policy was the previous day withdrawn.
+Finally, he brought up that there was not such a thing as a new policy regarding black clients because this policy was the previous day withdrawn.
 He considered my text not publishable.
 In line with this conclusion the director called the text "subversive" and "damaging", and forbade publication.
 She ignored my reasoned objections.
 Hypocrisy.
-Having previously removed the contribution of my department in a official report on the activities the after the Bijlmer Disaster, the head of the Psychotherapy Department annex censor now called the attention to himself in the public press as an important initiator of a succesfull treatment program for the victims - 84% of whom was black.
-See selection of interviews (1992-2000) with V.K., head Pyschotherapy Department annex censor of the Riagg Zuidoost.
+The head of the Psychotherapy Department annex censor now called the attention to himself in the public press as an important initiator of a succesfull treatment program for the victims - 84% of whom was black.

-people.
+injustice is also injustice if it has been enforced by the top.
 The court decision is in my favour.
 Though I didn't want to work in this detrimental setting anymore, I prepared a thorough defence to clear my name.
 The court decision was in my favour: the judge thought that the quality of my work was by no means subject of discussion.
-Because of blockages in the communication she considered a continuation of my appointment not opportune, terminated the employment contract and obliged the mental health care organisation to pay me a considerable financial compensation.
-Decision of the district judge Amsterdam, mr. M.L.
-Tan, case number EA-93/2170, August 11 1993.
+My freedom of speech was guaranteed.
+However, because of "a blockage in the communication" the judge considered a continuation of my appointment not opportune.
+She terminated the employment contract and obliged the mental health care organisation to pay me a considerable financial compensation.

 Nobody in the organisation, not even my closest coworkers, opposed the racial